opnfv/barometer/docs/userguide/collectd.userguide.rst

 collectd plugins
 ----------------
-SFQM has enabled three collectd plugins to date:
+Barometer has enabled the following collectd plugins:

-* `dpdkstat plugin`_: A read plugin that retrieve stats from the DPDK extended NIC stats API.
+* dpdkstat plugin: A read plugin that retrieve stats from the DPDK extended NIC stats API.

 * `ceilometer plugin`_: A write plugin that pushes the retrieved stats to Ceilometer.
 It's capable of pushing any stats read through collectd to Ceilometer, not just the DPDK stats.

-* `hugepages plugin`_:  A read plugin that retrieves the number of available and free hugepages on a platform as well as what is available in terms of hugepages per socket.
+* hugepages plugin:  A read plugin that retrieves the number of available and free hugepages on a platform as well as what is available in terms of hugepages per socket.

+* RDT plugin: A read plugin that provides the last level cache utilitzation and memory bandwidth utilization

+All the plugins above are available on the collectd master, except for the ceilometer plugin as it's a python based plugin and only c plugins are accepted by the collectd community.
+The ceilometer plugin lives in the OpenStack repositories.

 Other plugins in progress: